EntchenEric/ShopwarePluginQuickstartGuide/CustomModules.md

 >
 > I have no Idea why, but you have to include the route js object at leaste like I have implemented it.
 You can add more contents, but you can not remove the list js object.

-Then we have to create a folder called `snippets` inside of out Module.
+Then we have to create a folder called `snippet` inside of out Module.
 Here, create two files: `de-DE.json` and `en-GB.json`.
 Here you can add your Translations.
 The `en-GB.json` Content for the above example would look like this:
 ```json
 {
   "general": {